Community . . . God's Way

-Dr. Ann Farris (Killeen, TX), former Deputy Superintendent of Schools for the Killeen Independent School District, and former Assistant City Manager for the city of Killeen, is a long-time friend of Christian Unity Ministries.
+Dr. Ann Farris (Killeen, TX)(Chair), former Deputy Superintendent of Schools for the Killeen Independent School District, and former Assistant City Manager for the city of Killeen, is a long-time friend of Christian Unity Ministries.
 She is a Bible teacher and lay leader at First Baptist Church, Killeen.
 Ann’s considerable background in the education field combines with her talents as a gifted professional trainer/facilitator, giving her much to bring to the Unity Ministries table.
 She has facilitated numerous”Five Principles of Unity” groups in churches of diverse backgrounds.
 Ann is married to Gerald and they have one adult daughter.

 Don R. Ford (San Antonio, TX) currently serves as Chief Operating Officer for H-E-B Federal Credit Union and has over 25 years of experience in the financial services industry in San Antonio.
 Don is an active member and Lay leader at Lighthouse Church.
 Don has experienced God calling him to a ministry and new direction in his life the last several years with a specific focus on unity, personal relationships and peacemaking and he looks forward to further equipping God’s people on the 5 Principles of Unity.
 Don lives in San Antonio with his wife Christi and they have two adult daughters.